Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Introduction

 Large Language Models (LLMs), trained on billions of parameters across extensive corpora, have significantly advanced various software engineering tasks, such as code generation~\citep{wei2024magicoder,luo2023wizardcoder, soen101} and program repair~\citep{jin2023inferfix,joshi2023repair}.
 Prominent models such as ChatGPT~\citep{openai2024chatgpt}, Llama~\citep{touvron2023llama}, and GitHub Copilot~\citep{github2024copilot} have recently gained widespread popularity for their effectiveness in these domains.

-Despite the success of LLMs in generating functionally correct code, researchers have identified quality concerns in LLM-generated code.
-One of the most critical issues is the presence of security vulnerabilities.
-Pearce et al.~\citep{pearce2022asleep} revealed that approximately 40\% of code snippets generated by GitHub Copilot contain vulnerabilities.
-Recent studies~\citep{liu2024no,sandoval2023lost} also found similar security issues in code generated by other LLMs.
+Despite their success, LLMs often generate code with security vulnerabilities.
+Pearce et al.~\citep{pearce2022asleep} revealed that approximately 40\% of code snippets generated by GitHub Copilot contain vulnerabilities, and similar issues have been reported in other models~\citep{liu2024no,sandoval2023lost}.
 These findings suggest that, despite advances, vulnerabilities continue to pose a significant challenge in LLM-based code generation.

-Several efforts have been made to enhance the secure code generation capabilities of LLMs.
-Prompt-based approaches~\citep {hajipour2023codelmsec,wang2023enhancing,he2023large} design and experiment with different security-aware prompts to guide LLMs in generating secure code.
-However, prompt-based approaches struggle to scale and generalize across a wide variety of CWEs, leading to inconsistent improvements and generalization issues.
-Alternatively, fine-tuning LLMs~\citep{he2024instruction,li2024exploratory,li2024fine} has been explored to improve LLMs' secure code generation capabilities.
-Among all, SafeCoder~\citep{he2024instruction} is the state-of-the-art (SOTA), which leverages real vulnerability fixes for fine-tuning LLMs and outperforms all prompt-based approaches.
+Several efforts~\citep {hajipour2023codelmsec,wang2023enhancing,he2023large,he2024instruction,li2024exploratory,li2024fine} have been made to enhance the secure code generation capabilities of LLMs.
+Among all, SafeCoder~\citep{he2024instruction} is the state-of-the-art (SOTA), which leverages real vulnerability fixes for instruction-tuning LLMs and outperforms other approaches.
 Yet, techniques like SafeCoder face two major limitations.
 First, exploiting real-world vulnerabilities and their fixes is limited by scale due to their rarity.
-For instance, SafeCoder managed to collect only 465 fixing examples covering 23 different CWEs with 6 programming languages from \textit{145 million commits}.
+For instance, SafeCoder managed to collect only 465 fixing examples covering 23 different Common Weakness Enumerations (CWEs) with 6 programming languages from \textit{145 million commits}.
 This not only highlights the inefficiency of the approach but also its limited scalability, as even an extensive dataset contains examples for only a small subset of CWEs.
 Second, the methodology relies on a non-trivial manual inspection in the post-processing phase to balance and clean the dataset.
 Specifically, it down-samples over-represented CWE cases and manually removes examples that were incorrectly collected by the automated pipeline.
 Consequently, only 465 high-quality examples were retained from the 1,211 initially collected instances.